-The construction of a new entrance road to the Ballina Byron Gateway Airport is underway.
+The construction of a new entrance road to the Ballina Byron Gateway Airport is now complete.
 This new road will unlock future industrial land in the Southern Cross Industrial Estate.
-Once complete, the road will provide an impressive entrance to the airport and connect future proposed expansion of the Southern Cross Industrial Estate.
+Airport Boulevard provides an impressive entrance to the airport and will connect the future proposed expansion of the Southern Cross Industrial Estate.

 These works include:

 The road is now open and ready for locals and visitors to enjoy!